owasp-amass/amass/CONTRIBUTING.md

 Please follow standard github best practices: fork the repo, branch from the tip of develop, make some commits, and submit a pull request to develop.

 Please make sure to use `gofmt` before every commit - the easiest way to do this is have your editor run it for you upon saving a file.
+Otherwise, run the following command in the project root directory: `go fmt ./...`

 ## Forking